magento-hackathon/FireGento_FlexCms/README.md

 FireGento_FlexCMS
 =====================
-This extension adds customizable Content elements to certain page types.
+This extension makes adding content much easier and enhances the category navigation.

 Facts
 -----